adrianariton/qamg/README.md

 - 16.Feb.23 : Added qMUX
 - 17.Feb.23 : Added qENCODER with custom function (QPE generalization)
 - 17.Feb.23 : Beginining to study Black codes and Quantum Surface Codes
+- 24.Feb.23 : Added MPGs (parametrized gates): SCMM and SMA

 # TODOs
-- Read about block codes
+- Read about block codes [Done]
+- Surface codes in depth

 ## Note:
 Run the following command in the root folder if problems with imports and modules arrise: